AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-catalog-data-sync.md

 If your product data is not synced correctly for a specific SKU, do the following:

-1. Use the following SQL query and verify that you have the data you expect in the `feed_data` column.
+1. Use the following [!DNL SQL] query and verify that you have the data you expect in the `feed_data` column.
 Also, make a note of the `modified_at` timestamp.

     ```sql
     select * from cde_products_feed where sku = '<your_sku>' and store_view_code = '<your_ store_view_code>';
     ```

-1. If you do not see the correct data, try to reindex using the following command and rerun the SQL query in step 1 to verify the data:
+1. If you do not see the correct data, try to reindex using the following command and rerun the [!DNL SQL] query in step 1 to verify the data:

     ```bash
     bin/magento indexer:reindex cde_products_feed